 Also known as the fish hawk, the osprey specializes in catching fish, which comprise most of its diet.

-To help it in this endeavor, the osprey has several adaptations, including sharp claws and talons, excellent eyesight, and a reversible outer toe that allows it to grasp prey with two toes in front and two in back.
+The osprey has several adaptations to help it in this endeavor, including sharp claws and talons, excellent eyesight, and a reversible outer toe that allows it to grasp prey with two toes in front and two in back.

 The Osprey is one of the most successful hunters in the avian world.

 The Snowy Egret is a beautiful bird found in marshes, wetlands, and beaches throughout southern Canada, North America, and South America.